 With improved transportation routes such Yonge Street and the growing population, urbanization increased.
-1857, most of the township had been cleared of timber and the land was under cultivation.
-Villages like Thornhill, Unionville areatly and Markham expanded and specialized new. industries such works, as wagon tanneries, farm implement manufacturers and furniture factories sprang up.
+By 1857, most of the township had been cleared of timber and the land was under cultivation.
+Villages like Thornhill, Unionville Markham and greatly expanded and new, specialized industries such wagon works, as tanneries, farm implement manufacturers and furniture factories sprang up.